trivago/cucable-plugin/README.md

 Then I see an error message
 ```

-Note that for the scenario outlines, each example is converted to its own scenario and feature file:
+Note that for the scenario outlines, each example is converted _to its own scenario and feature file_:

 *MyFeature_scenario002_run001_IT.feature*